eyolfson/const-checker-artifact/README.md

 "% all-mutating classes (estimated)" in Table VIII.
 We also need an example calculation for Table IX.

+## Corrections for Camera-Ready Version

+- Table III is wrong: in the "Unannotated" row the "Immutable" column should be 2 (of 20), and 8 should instead be in the "All-mutating" column of the same row
+- The calculations for LLVM in Section IV subsection A are wrong, instead of 15% it should be 10%, we'll make all dependent calculations consistent

 ## All Experiment Commands

 This section is a reference for running all the experiments.
 Only two projects